-Before you bring your dog home, be sure you have the following supplies:
+Before you bring your new rescue dog home, be sure you have the following supplies:

 - Settling into a new home can be a stressful and disorientating process for a puppy.
 Your home is full of new noises, objects and people and at the same time, he has been separated from its usual source of comfort and reassurance.